No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: Re--classification of Mesons

 \subsection{New particles}

 Our model implies the existence of new particles.
-Any blank space in Tables 3a and 3b represents a missing meson.
-In addition, any row in Tables 2a, 2b, and 2c which does not have a $"\surd"$ in the rightmost column represents a missing multiplet.
+Any blank space in Tables 3a and 3b represents a meson that we anticipate will be detected.
+In addition, any row in Tables 2a, 2b, and 2c which does not have a $"\surd"$ in the rightmost column represents an anticipated multiplet.

-In the online 2009 partial update of PDG-Live (http://pdg.lbl.gov), there is a list of light "further states," which are "states observed by a single group or states poorly established."
+In the PDG \cite{Beringer:1900zz} there is a list of light "further states," which are "states observed by a single group or states poorly established."
 We did not use these mesons in our study, but quite a few of the blank spaces in the tables may be filled by these mesons if they are eventually confirmed.
-For example, the $\omega (1960)$ may partially complete the fifth $1^{--}$ nonet; the $\rho _2 (1940)$ and the $\omega _2(1975)$ may partially complete the second $2^{--}$ nonet; the $a_2(1990)$ may complete the third $2^{++}$ nonet; the $\omega _3(1945)$ and $\omega _3 (2255)$ may partially complete the second and third $3^{--}$ nonet, respectively; the $b_3(2025)$, $h_3(2025)$, and $h_3(2275)$ may complete the first $3^{+-}$ nonet; and $\omega _5(2250)$ may partially complete the $5^{--}$ nonet.
+For example, the $\omega (1960)$ may partially complete the fifth $1^{--}$ nonet; the $\rho _2 (1940)$ and the $\omega _2(1975)$ may partially complete the second $2^{--}$ nonet; the $a_2(1990)$ may complete the third $2^{++}$ nonet; the $\omega _3(1945)$ and $\omega _3 (2255)$ may partially complete the second and third $3^{--}$ nonet, respectively; the $b_3(2030)$, $h_3(2025)$, and $h_3(2275)$ may complete the first $3^{+-}$ nonet; and $\omega _5(2250)$ may partially complete the $5^{--}$ nonet.

 Other mesons whose detection would support our model are those whose quantum numbers are part of our model but are prohibited in the traditional quark model (these are the "manifestly exotic" quantum numbers).
 These include $\jpc=1^{-+}, 2^{+-}, 3^{-+}$, etc.; these are manifestly exotic with respect to the quark model but they appear in our model as $\QQB$.
 Some $\jpc=1^{-+}$ mesons (the $\pi _1(1400)$ and $\pi _1(1600)$) have already been established and their existence is evidence already supporting our model.
 It is interesting that the $\jpc = 1^{-+}$ pions were detected relatively recently (in 1997 \cite{Thompson:1997bs}), and in fact acquired well--established status in the PDG only in 2004; we believe their cousins with $\jpc = 2^{+-},3^{-+}$ will follow suit.